Arrival in Phnom Penh

 The morning is free for you to relax.
-We will later head to the international airport where you will board your flight back home.
+We will drive to Phnom Penh by afternoon and later head on to the international airport, where you will board your flight back home.
 We hope you have enjoyed your time with us as much as we have enjoyed ours with you.
-Have a safe journey ahead, we very much look forward to seeing you again soon!
+Have a safe journey ahead!
+We hope to see you again soon!

 THE PRICE INCLUDES